Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You will receive the school tax bill in September after Labor Day.
 It is payable without a penalty within 30 days.

-The due date for the upcoming school tax payments for Arlington, Hyde Park, Spackenkill, and Wappingers has not been announced, but will be posted when the date is determined.
+The 'penalty free' period for the upcoming school tax payments for Arlington, Hyde Park, Spackenkill, and Wappingers is from September 13th to October 12th.
+Payments made after October 12th and before November 1st will incur a 2% penalty.
 Tax checks are made payable to Kelly Tremper Receiver of Taxes.
 This office accepts valid U.S. Postmarks only; a postage meter postmark is not a postmark made by the United States Post Office.
 Special Note: you can have the postmaster Hand Stamp the envelope to be accepted as timely.

 Information/applications regarding each of these programs are available by contacting the Assessor’s Office at 845-485-3643.